MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/_index.md

 {{< hint green >}}
 ### [<span class="smallicon">🏖</span> Mumen](/utopia/vekllei/landscape/boroughs/mumen)
-The borough of [Mumen](/utopia/vekllei/landscape/boroughs/mumen) is a pleasant seaside borough home to vibrant immigrant fusion cultures.
-It has some of the best food in Vekllei and its beaches are treasured by locals.
+The borough of [Mumen](/utopia/vekllei/landscape/boroughs/mumen) is a seaside playground home to vibrant immigrant fusion cultures.
+It has some of the best food in Vekllei, and its beaches bring visitors from all over the island.
 {{</hint>}}

 {{< hint green >}}
 ### [<span class="smallicon">💧</span> Voya Voya](/utopia/vekllei/landscape/boroughs/voya-voya)
-The borough of [Voya Voya](/utopia/vekllei/landscape/boroughs/voya-voya) is a garden borough of water and light.
-It is well-known for the density and qualiy of its parkland and natural reserves.
+The borough of [Voya Voya](/utopia/vekllei/landscape/boroughs/voya-voya) is a garden district of water and light.
+It is well-known for the density and quality of its parkland and natural reserves.
 {{</hint>}}
 {{</section>}}